ivan-nevado/Quant-Trading/README.md

 <h2>🤖 Machine Learning Algorithms</h2>
 Implemented ML algorithms in QuantConnect using different models:
 <h3>Linear Regression + PCA</h3>
-- PCA (Principal Component Analysis): PCA is a machine learning model used for dimensionality reduction.
+- PCA (Principal Component Analysis)🧠💻: PCA is a machine learning model used for dimensionality reduction.
-  This simplifies the input features while retaining the most important information.
+  This simplifies the input features while retaining the most important information.<br>
-- Linear Regression: Linear Regression is another machine learning model used to predict future returns based on the transformed data.
+- Linear Regression📉📈: Linear Regression is another machine learning model used to predict future returns based on the transformed data.
   It models the relationship between the principal components and future returns in a linear way.
-<h3>Decision Tree</h3>
+<h3>Decision Tree🌳🔍</h3>
 - Decision Tree Classifier: A decision tree is a supervised learning algorithm that splits data into branches based on the values of input features.
 Each branch represents a decision, and the model selects the best features to split the data, helping to predict an outcome.
-<h3>Support Vector Machine</h3>
+<h3>Support Vector Machine🔀🤖</h3>
-- The SVM classifies whether the market is likely to be bullish (prices increasing) or bearish (prices decreasing) based on SPY’s technical indicators.
+- The SVM classifies whether the market is likely to be bullish (prices increasing) or bearish (prices decreasing) based on SPY’s technical indicators.<br>
 - Kernel Trick: The SVM uses the RBF (Radial Basis Function) kernel to handle non-linear relationships between indicators, making it well-suited for capturing complex market behavior.
-<h3>Recurrent Neuronal Network</h3>
+<h3>Recurrent Neuronal Network🔄🧠</h3>
 - Recurrent Neural Networks (RNNs): Unlike traditional feedforward neural networks, RNNs have loops in their architecture that allow them to maintain a “memory” of past inputs.
-This makes RNNs particularly well-suited for tasks involving sequential data, such as time series predictions or stock price forecasting.
+This makes RNNs particularly well-suited for tasks involving sequential data, such as time series predictions or stock price forecasting.<br>
 - Stock prices form a time series, meaning that the order in which data points (prices, volumes) occur is important.
 RNNs can remember and capture dependencies in this sequence, allowing the model to learn meaningful patterns over time.
-<h3>LSTM</h3>
+<h3>LSTM📊🔁🧠</h3>
 - Long Short-Term Memory (LSTM): An advanced type of Recurrent Neural Network (RNN) designed to capture both short-term and long-term dependencies in sequential data like stock prices.